magdalazari/lgm_mutualism/README.md

 10. Next, to examine what is going on we combined the individual domain models in one, 6 domain model (large_model script)

-Problems after that:
+1) Covariance matrix is not positive in a model with all 6 domains (basis, free er var for wm and picture).
+Removing picture/pattern/working memory on their own still gives error, but a model without working memory and pattern does not give warnings.
+Slope correlations are higher when error var is freed, but negative v-cov matrix.

-1) lavaan std.all and predict() correlations are very different, esp for slopes.
+2) In the model without wm and pattern, noticed that lavaan std.all and predict() correlations are very different, esp for slopes.
 So we checked:
 a. whether this difference was caused by missing cases/different estimation methods (troubleshooting script): fit linear and basis models for Reading and Picvocab, keeping only complete cases.
-Compared the std.all estimations to the individual predict estimations and they were still different.
+Compared the std.all estimations to the individual predict estimations (basis_vs_linear script) and they were still different.
-b. if the predict() estimations extracted from a large model (not individually estimated and joined in a df)(=approach A) correlated more with std.all estimations (=approach B).
-In the 6 domain model, they correlated 0.69, in the 4 domain (-wm and pattern) they correlated 0.93).
+b. predict() estimations extracted from a large model vs predict estimations extracted from each domains model, individually.
+In the 6 domain model, large model predicts correlated with lavaan, 0.69 and in the 4 domain (-wm and pattern) they correlated 0.93.
 When the predict() estimations were extracted for each domain seperately, for the 6 domain model approach A and B correlated 0.57, for a model without wm they correlated 0.65 and for a model without wm and pattern, 0.5.

-3) Covariance matrix is not positive in a model with all 6 domains.
-Removing picture/pattern/working memory on their own did now help, but a model without working memory and pattern does not give warnings.
+(predict()=approach A, lavaan=approach B)

 At some point tried a model with correlated error variances within time points (picvocab_T1~~flanker_T1) but there are better ways to approach it probably.